 Hailing from Toronto, Ontario, Justin McConnell is a filmmaker, cinematographer, editor, writer, and jack-of-all-trades in the industry.
-As director, his earlier works include films such as LIFECHANGER, SKULL WORLD, and BROKEN MILE.
+His earlier works include films such as LIFECHANGER, SKULL WORLD, and BROKEN MILE.
 His latest documentary, CLAPBOARD JUNGLE (reviewed here), premiered at Night Visions 2020: The New Abnormal last month.
-Making a visible impact on the audiences at the festival, especially myself, I was thrilled to be able to land some time to talk with McConnell about his years long process and how one survives the wilderness of filmmaking today.
+Making a visible impact on the audiences at the festival, especially myself, I was thrilled to land some time to talk with McConnell about his years-long process and how one survives the wilderness of filmmaking today.

-On a personal level this documentary meant a lot to me, because it felt like connecting with someone who was wired on the same level as I was.
-It was almost a therapeutic experience in that way.
+On a personal level, this documentary meant a lot because it felt like finding someone wired the same way I am.
+It was almost a therapeutic experience.

 I appreciate that.
-I tried to tell it like I saw things, and it does seem to be connecting with a lot of people.
+I tried to tell it like I saw things, and it does seem to be touching many people.

-I figured I could start shooting something and collecting interviews.
-Pretty quickly I also realized that I couldn’t stop my life to follow someone else, but I could do that with myself.
-The film really started growing from there.
+So in January, I figured I could start shooting something and collecting interviews, but I knew I didn’t have the money to follow anybody around like Skull World.
+I just thought that I might as well turn the camera on myself as I was going on the path for the next few years.
+I figured that I couldn’t stop my life to follow someone else, but could do that with myself.
+It started growing from there.

-One of the harder parts of making something like this is to keep it from being a vanity project.
+One of the more challenging parts of the whole thing is to keep from being a vanity project.
 How did you go about that despite this being a hugely personal and subjective documentary?

-There were a few things I put in place from the very beginning.
-One thing that was very important was that I wasn’t acting, that it wasn’t putting on a face of any kind.
-It was vital when I captured something that it was true to how I felt at the time.
+There were a few things.
+From the start, it was important that I wasn’t acting; that I wasn’t putting on a face of any kind.
+It was essential when I captured something that it was true to how I felt at the time.
 I wasn’t going to shy away from the dark or ugly moment.
 That was the first part.
 To make sure it was raw and not performative.

 How did you go about getting people involved?
 Did you have a wish list going in?